Dan Evans 'turned corner' at US Open, says Baltacha

 Former British number one Elena Baltacha has said Dan Evans may have "turned a corner" in his career with his US Open success.

-Evans, 23, who had admitted to wasting his talent, reached the third round of a Grand Slam for the first time.
+Evans, 23, reached the third round of a Grand Slam for the first time.

 "I'm so happy for him, with everything that's gone on with him," Baltacha told BBC Radio Suffolk.